Nuclear Medical Technology

 At the countrywide level, the racial-ethnic distribution of nuclear medical technology/technologist majors is as follows:

 |Black or African American||22|

 |Hispanic or Latino||39|

-Americans aren’t the only ones with an interest in Nuclear Medical Technology/Technologist.
-About 1.6% of those with this major are international students.
+Nuclear Medical Technology/Technologist appeals to people across the globe.
+About 1.5% of those with this major are international students.

 How Much Do Nuclear Medical Technology Majors Make?

 Salaries According to BLS

 Average salaries range from $78,870 to $122,320 (25th to 75th percentile) for careers related to nuclear medical technology/technologist.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.